Unboxed-Software/solana-course/content/closing-accounts.md

 }
 ```

 This program transfers an account’s lamports allocated for rent, zeroes out its data, and then sets the account discriminator to the  `CLOSED_ACCOUNT_DISCRIMINATOR`.
+The discriminator will also protect our program from being spoofed into thinking this account is still a valid proof of something.
+Anchor programs will return an error and reject any instructions containing an account with the `CLOSED_ACCOUNT_DISCRIMINATOR` set.

 However, this still does not completely solve our problem.
 A malicious user could still refund a closed account in the same transaction that it was closed in, meaning that the runtime would not garbage collect it and the account would still exist.
-Although the new discriminator would prevent the malicious user from re-initializing the account data, the original user would most likely lose access to this account for good - essentially leaving the account in limbo.
-This could be very bad in any scenario where a program’s design is centered around the idea of PDA accounts being associated with users.
-If something like this were to happen on a program with this design, this would effectively mean that the user could no longer use the contract with a previously used wallet.
+Although the new discriminator would prevent the malicious user from re-using the refunded account, the account has now entered a limbo state since it's funded with lamports but essentially can't be used again given the account discriminator.

 ## Manual Force Defund